This page belongs to: National Measurement Institute

 We also produce reference gases for natural gas and LNG industries to support custody transfer.

-NMI collaborates with industry to support the energy sector.
+National Measurement Institute (NMI) collaborates with industry to support the energy sector.

 Our discussions with Australia’s LNG and LPG stakeholders highlighted the lack of proficiency testing services for measuring LPG composition.